jrs-innovation-center/user-stories/index.md

 - Students who wish to work on a predefined user story will pick a number out of a hat.
 Numbers range from 1 to the total number of students in the class/cohort.
 The student with the lowest number get's first pick of the predefined user story.
 - The same predefined user story can not be worked on by more than 3 students.

-## Other Ideas

-- friends - events (goodtimes)
-- notes - votes
-- myspace - music - movies - videos
-- journal - comments

-### Recipe Idea

-- Recipe MarketPlace

-- Post and Sale their recipe for $0.25 or more.
-- People can post pictures of the dishes that they created with that recipe

-- Pinterest [Integration]
-- Instagram [Integration]

-#### Would people pay for a recipe?

-- Not having to see ads?
-- Have confidence that this recipe rock solid
-- Quality?

-- Router
- - Public
-   - shopper
-     - search
-     - list
-     - browse
-   - poster
-     - upload pictures
- - Protected
-   - creator
-     - write recipes
-     - remove recipes
-     - price recipes
-   - purchaser
-     - buy recipes